The Caribbean Spectrum Management Conference

 Our hosts in Jamaica have obtained discounted accommodation rates at the conference venue.
 If you would like to stay at the Half Moon, please book here.

-Where is the conference being held?
+Where was the conference held?

 You can find more information on the Global Spectrum Series here.